PhotInfo/presskit/README.md

 You may delete/modify the image tags to protect your privacy before sharing the image; you may add GPS data if you have forgotten to turn on location services when you took the picture; you may joke by setting improbable location values; you may…

-An user wrote me that she use the app in a photography course she teaches in California; another user from Russia, wrote that he use the app to understand which setting make some pictures better than others and improve his photography technique.
+A user wrote me that she use the app in a photography course she teaches in California; another user from Russia, wrote that he use the app to understand which setting make some pictures better than others and improve his photography technique.

 ## What's new in 6.00